 Volunteering and training

-Depending on demand, there may be scope for volunteers to staff the Verderers’ Hall to help telling its role within the commoning story to the public during open sessions and at key events.
+Depending on demand, there may be scope for volunteers to staff the Verderers’ Hall to help tell its role within the commoning story to the public during open sessions and at key events.
 If demand is sufficient to warrant staffing the Verderers’ Hall open sessions with a volunteer, training will be provided to all volunteers taking up this duty.
 This would include training on specific information about the history of the building itself, the traditions of the Verderers’ Court and commoning life in the New Forest, as well as the role of Forestry England at Queen’s House.

 The improved access to this historic Hall will maximise educational opportunities and make it a very powerful tool for sharing the important role played in the New Forest by the commoners, Verderers and Agisters.